-Flutes are in the woodwind family, even though sound isn’t produced with a wooden reed; it is made from air passing over an open hole.
-The keys on a flute are most similar to the keys of a clarinet or saxophone and have other similarities to woodwind instruments including the ways the keys are individually screwed to the instrument and pads are placed under each key to create a seal when they are pressed.
+Flutes are in the woodwind family, even though they don’t use wooden reeds.
+Instead, sound is made from air passing over an open hole.
+The keys on a flute are similar to the keys on clarinets and saxophones by the way they are individually screwed to the instrument, and by the way the pads under the keys create a seal when they are pressed to change notes.
 Flutes are made of semi-precious and precious metals.
-Some are made of nickle with silver plating, some are solid silver, and others can be made from gold.
+Some are made of nickle with silver plating, some are solid silver, and others made from gold.

-The flute is a highly versatile instrument with strong footing in classical music and can be seen in both concert bands and orchestras.
-It is also very jazzy instrument and there are a lot of famous jazz flautists.
-It is a very fun instrument to learn, and is a great instrument to pick up as a secondary instrument.
-The flute can be seen marching in military bands, in a formal concert hall in an orchestra, or in more quiet, intimate settings like coffee shops.
+The flute is a highly versatile instrument with a strong footing in classical music that can be seen in both concert bands and orchestras.
+It is also very jazzy instrument and over time, many musicians have created fun and innovative sounds with the flute.
+It is an exciting and challenging instrument to learn, and great for seasoned musicians to pick up as a secondary instrument.
+The flute can be seen marching in military bands, in a formal concert hall, or in a more quiet setting like a coffee shop.
 Regardless of where it’s being played, the flute will always remain timeless.